mk12/wowcpe/README.md

 - `wowcpe`: Show what's playing on WCPE right now.
 - `wowcpe -t HH:MM`: Show what will be playing at the time `HH:MM`.

-Try `wowcpe --help` for more details..
+Try `wowcpe --help` for more details.

 ## Contributing